Privacy policy and data protection information in accordance with Articles 13 and 14 of the GDPR

 In all other respects, the information under section 1. g. applies.

-The responsible party for data processing is the respective ESCHE company to which you direct your enquiry or with which you have concluded a client agreement.
-If personal data relating to you is transmitted to us by third parties, the responsible party is the ESCHE company that is the recipient of your personal data.
-The contact details of the controller can be found above under section 1a.
+The controller is the respective ESCHE company to which you direct your request or with which you have concluded an engagement agreement.
+If personal data relating to you is transmitted to us by third parties, the controller is the ESCHE company that is the recipient of your personal data.
+The contact details of the controller can be found above under section 1. a.

 (2) Purposes of data processing

-If you contact us within the scope of a client relationship or to enter into a client relationship, we will store the personal data transmitted with your enquiry.
-We process the personal data necessary for the establishment and execution of the client relationship.
-This includes, in particular, your first name and surname, your contact details and other data necessary for the execution of the mandate, depending on the type and scope of the mandate that has been or is to be granted.
+If you contact us within the scope of an engagement or to enter into an engagement agreement, we will store the personal data transmitted with your request.
+We process the personal data necessary for the establishment and execution of the engagement relationship.
+This includes, in particular, your first name and surname, your contact details and other data necessary for the execution of the engagement, depending on the type and scope of the existing or future engagement.

-If your personal data relating to an existing or future mandate is transmitted to us by third parties, the data processing serves the purpose of executing the mandate.
-If your personal data is transferred to us because our client is considering asserting claims against you, or because he expects that claims could be asserted against him, the data processing also serves to assert, exercise or defend legal claims.
+If your personal data relating to an existing or future engagement is transmitted to us by third parties, the data processing serves the purpose of executing the engagement.
+If your personal data is transferred to us because our client is considering asserting claims against you, or because our client expects that claims could be asserted against them, the data processing also serves to assert, establish, exercise or defend legal claims.

 (3) Legal basis

 The legal basis for the processing of data is, on the one hand, Art.
-6 (1) sentence 1 lit. b GDPR, insofar as you are our client or provide us with your personal data for the purpose of entering into a future client relationship.
-The processing of this data serves the fulfilment of a contract or is necessary for the implementation of pre-contractual measures.
+6 (1) sentence 1point (b) GDPR, insofar as you are our client or provide us with your personal data for the purpose of entering into a future engagement relationship with us.
+The processing of this data serves the performance of a contract or is necessary for the implementation of pre-contractual measures.

 (4) Criteria for the storage period

-We store your data until the end of the mandate, plus any professional and other retention obligations.
+We store your data until the end of the engagement, plus the duration of any retention obligations under professional law or based on any other grounds.

 In all other respects, the information under section 1. g. applies.

-The responsible party for data processing is the respective ESCHE company that is listed as the organiser in the event documents or on our website www.esche.de.
-The contact details of the respective responsible party can be found above under section 1. a.
+The controller is the respective ESCHE company that is listed as the organiser in the event documents or on our website www.esche.de.
+The contact details of the respective controller can be found above under section 1. a.

 (2) Type and purpose of data processing